Calala

 Calala has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 13 projects that may impact this area.
-Notable ones include Calala Battery Energy Storage System, Goonoo Goonoo Commercial Precinct, The Outlook Estate, and Redbank Estate (Calala).
-Details about these projects can be found below.
+AreaSearch has identified 13 projects likely impacting this region.
+Notable projects include Calala Battery Energy Storage System, Goonoo Goonoo Commercial Precinct, The Outlook Estate, and Redbank Estate (Calala).
+Below is a list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.